Notre Dame de Paris or Notre Dame Cathedral is one of the favorite tourist destinations for both Catholic and non-Catholic tourists.

 Best time to visit Notre Dame

-The best time to visit Notre Dame in Paris depends on what you expect from your visit.
+The best time to visit Notre Dame is 5.30 pm in the evening.

-For the best of the stained-glass experience, mornings and evenings are much recommended because the light enters at an angle.
+For the best stained-glass experience at Notre Dame, mornings and evenings are much recommended because the light enters at an angle.